-This is actually the best and cheapest option normally!
+Flying from Medellin to Cartagena is actually the best and cheapest option normally!
+You can get some really cheap flights from Medellin to Cartagena on Skyscanner.
 Having traveled both by bus and by plane I can 100% say fly if you can.
 Over Christmas and during peak times airfares go up so it may be cheaper to get the bus.
 In my experience booking a few weeks in advance, it was at least $10 cheaper to fly.

 There are 2 airports in Medellin.
 A small one close to the south bus terminal and a large international one in Reonegro.
-Most flights go from the international airport but do check.
+Most flights from Medellin to Cartagena go from the international airport but do check.

 Be aware if the direct flight you book is with Viva Colombia.
 They are very strict on printing out boarding passes and luggage.
 If you book with them read the fine print and don’t break the rules, otherwise it is likely to cost you a lot more than the airfare.
 If you want to take more than 5kg hand luggage you will need to pay extra, you need to take this into account.

-The airport in Medellin is an hour away.
+The airport in Medellin is an hour away in Rionegro.
 A colectivo will cost around $15mil COP and you can catch it from San Diego shopping center.
 They normally park at the petrol station.
-A private taxi is more like $70.
+A private taxi is more like $70 mil COP.

-The flight is really quick, under 45 minutes.
+The flight between Medellin and Cartagena is really quick, under 45 minutes.
 If you are not checking in luggage you just need to be there an hour before boarding and you will walk right out of the airport at the other side.
 It should take around 3 hours max in total.
 If you have to change in Bogota than the flight will take longer.

-To take the bus I would strongly recommend booking the bus!
+To take the bus from Medellin to Cartagena I would strongly recommend booking early!
 Especially if you are planning to travel on one of the night buses.
-They often get booked up so don’t risk it if yo want a night bus.
+They often get booked up so don’t risk it if you want a night bus.
 Book your ticket on Busbud (you MUST print off your ticket).
-Or go to the bus station and pre book the bus at least 24 hours before.
+Or go to the bus station and pre-book the bus at least 24 hours before.

 In Cartagena, the easiest way is to take a taxi.
 The bus station is about 11km to the east of the city and it should cost around 15mil COP.
 Or if you want to save some money you can take a bus from Avenue Santander, just look for one that says Terminal des Transportes.
 The bus will stop right outside the bus terminal and should only cost a few mil COP.